DSIP-FBK/DSIPTS/bash_examples/README.md

 ```
 python train.py --config-dir=config_weather --config-name=config_slurm -m architecture=mymodel model_configs.hidden_RNN=32,64,128
 ```
 will spawn 3 paralle process trainin the same model with three different values of `hidden_RNN`.
 In case of multiple parameters to test hydra will generate all the couples of possibilities.
-This approach can explode very quickly, for this reason it is possible to use `optuna` for exploring the space of the configurations:
+This approach can explode very quickly, for this reason it is possible to use `optuna` for exploring the space of the configurations (THIS FEATURE IS NOT MATURE):

 ```
 python train.py --config-dir=config_weather --config-name=config_slurm_optuna -m